Azure/AML-Kubernetes/README.md

 ## Disclaimer

-The lifecycle management (health, kubernetes version upgrades, security updates to nodes, scaling, etc.) of the AKS or Arc Kubernetes cluster is the responsibility of the customer.
+The lifecycle management (health, kubernetes version upgrades, security updates to nodes, scaling, etc.) of the AKS or Arc enabled Kubernetes cluster is the responsibility of the customer.

 For AKS, read what is managed and what is shared responsibility [here](https://docs.microsoft.com/azure/aks/support-policies)

 All preview features are available on a self-service, opt-in basis and are subject to breaking design and API changes.
 Previews are provided "as is" and "as available," and they're excluded from the service-level agreements and limited warranty.
-As such, these features aren't meant for production use.

-Azure Arc-enabled ML supports targeting ML training on both [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/azure/aks/kubernetes-walkthrough) clusters or any cluster that is registered in Azure using [Arc](https://docs.microsoft.com/azure/azure-arc/kubernetes/overview).

-Kubernetes version support is in accordance with what AKS supports, see [here](https://docs.microsoft.com/azure/aks/supported-kubernetes-versions) for details.